-- .1 Not Used:

-- .1 Not Used;

-- .2 Not Used;

-- .3 Not Used:

-- .4 Not Used:

-- .5 Not Used; and

-- .6 Not Used.

-- .2 Not Used.

-- .3 Not Used.

-- .4 The Contractor must:

-- .1 Not Used;

-- .2 review and update its systems, plans and procedures to ensure ongoing compliance with the Contract;

-- .3 control non-conformances and undertake corrective and preventive action as and when necessary; and

-- .4 provide sufficient access to the workplace, and to information, records and other relevant documentation, resources (including personnel) and all other things necessary to allow the Principal to carry out reviews and audit of the Contractor's plans and procedures and confirm compliance with the Contract.
+- .2 The requirements of relevant NSW Government Guidelines are additional to any other requirements of the Contract and Statutory Requirements. - .3 The Contractor must submit the plans and reports identified in Contract Information item 15 by the times specified.
+The plans and reports must comply with all the requirements of the relevant NSW Government Guidelines and the Contract. - .4 The Contractor must: - .1 systematically manage its obligations under the Contract and applicable Statutory Requirements according to the systems, plans and procedures required under clauses 15.1 and 15.3; - .2 review and update its systems, plans and procedures to ensure ongoing compliance with the Contract; - .3 control non-conformances and undertake corrective and preventive action as and when necessary; and - .4 provide sufficient access to the workplace, and to information, records and other relevant documentation, resources (including personnel) and all other things necessary to allow the Principal to carry out reviews and audit of the Contractor's plans and procedures and confirm compliance with the Contract.